thanhnntq/blazor-docs/components/button/overview.md

 The Blazor Button provides a variety of styling options through the [built-in themes]({%slug general-information/themes%}) and the button [type]({%slug button-type%}).
 It supports different types of [icons]({%slug button-icons%}) and generates click [events]({%slug button-events%}).

-## Creating Basic Blazor Button
+## Creating Blazor Button

 1. Use the `<TelerikButton>` tag to add the component to a view, for example, `~/Pages/Index.razor`.

-1. (Optional) Configure the `OnClick` event handling to show the current date and time.
+1. Configure the `OnClick` event handling to show the current date and time.

 >caption Basic Blazor Button with OnClick event handling